 Also of interest is that Mount Clare has more people living here who work in computers and math than 95% of the places in the US.

-Mount Clare is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Mount Clare is a great place for families with children to consider.
+First of all, many other families with children live here, making Mount Clare a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Mount Clare has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Mount Clare’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small town, Mount Clare doesn't have a public transportation system that people use for their commute.
+Mount Clare is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Mount Clare home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Clare residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Mount Clare include Italian, English, German, Irish, and Dutch.